galaxyproject/iwc/best_practices/naming_conventions.md

 </i>
 </pre>

-Alwasy use a number after the date, even if you think you have a one-off workflow (these workflows often live surprisingly long and require many versions).
+Always use a number after the date, even if you think you have a one-off workflow (these workflows often live surprisingly long and require many versions).
 Having a number for some, but not all, workflows brings unwanted surprises both for humans who try to guess the rules, and for the version parsing code that humans write:

 <pre>
 <i>